Dil Dhadakne Do: Release

 Dil Dhadakne Do was one of the most highly anticipated films of 2015, owing to its ensemble star cast and the success of Akhtar's previous films Luck By Chance and Zindagi Na Milegi Dobara.
 The first-look teaser poster, photographed from behind the 6 pivotal characters and their family dog sunbathing on a cruise deck was released on 21 July 2014, almost a year before the scheduled release.
 The poster did not reveal the actors' looks, instead making the audience puzzle about the actors from behind.
 A few days later, the first full poster revealing the position of the actors photographed from the front was revealed.
 In April 2015, seven character posters, including one for the family dog Pluto, were released.
 The poster releases generated much hype for the film.
 The trailer release was highly anticipated in the media because the plot was kept secret.

-Emphasizing the theme of the film, Akhtar and Kapoor hosted a private screening of the trailer for their friends and family.
+Emphasising the theme of the film, Akhtar and Kapoor hosted a private screening of the trailer for their friends and family.
 The official theatrical release posters were released before the trailer.
 The almost-three-minute official trailer was released on 15 April 2015, garnering over one million views in less than 24 hours.
 The trailer was well received by the media, who deemed it promising.
 Alaka Sahani of The Indian Express called it "overwhelming" and wrote, "The top-view of the cruise line with expansive ocean as the backdrop, stunning foreign locales and beautiful people in their stylish best make for compelling visuals.
 But scratch the surface, and you find a dysfunctional family trying hard to act normal to the world."

 Dil Dhadakne Do released on 5 June 2015 in 2,300 screens worldwide on a budget of ₹580 million.
-According to an analysis by Box Office India, the film was likely to perform better in major Indian cities than in smaller centers, but predicted it would perform much better overseas due to its niche content.
+According to an analysis by Box Office India, the film was likely to perform better in major Indian cities than in smaller centres, but predicted it would perform much better overseas due to its niche content.
 Distributed by Big Home Entertainment, it was released on DVD in all regions on 30 August 2015 as a two-disc pack in NTSC widescreen format; bonus content included the making of the film and deleted scenes.
 A VCD version was released at the same time.
 The film's Blu-ray version was released on 5 September 2015.
 Dil Dhadakne Do had its Indian television premiere on 24 October 2015 on Zee Cinema.